Queso Mac and Cheese with Spicy Ground Beef

 I’ll run you through the recipe below and cover ingredient substitutions as we go.
 You’ll also find a printable recipe card at the bottom of the post.

 Step 1: Cook Banza elbows or your choice of pasta in salted water.

 Banza makes chickpea based pasta that’s gluten free and a bit higher in protein.
-It is one of my go-to pasta substitutes, and I’ve used it in recipes like my pressure cooker chili mac or cajun sausage pasta bake.
+It is one of my go-to pasta substitutes, and I’ve used it in recipes like my pressure cooker chili mac, homemade Easy Mac, and cajun sausage pasta bake.
 That said, any pasta will work in this recipe.

 Two tips for cooking the pasta for your queso mac and cheese:

 - Cook the pasta for about 4-5 minutes and let the time in the queso ground beef finish it off.
 This will prevent overcooking the pasta.

 - If you start the pasta right before cooking the beef, the timing should be perfect.
 If you for whatever reason get sidetracked and need to drain the pasta before the beef is ready, drizzle a little oil over the drained pasta to prevent sticking once it cools.